Is your practice as efficient as it could be?

 “I know all my instruments are right there [in the cassette] and that I’m not getting doubles [of instruments] in some [packs], while some [instruments] are missing in other packs.” — Tiffany Ulanowski, RDH with Drone Dentistry & Prosthodontics

 There are strict OSHA standards and CDC guidelines that surround instrument cleaning and sterilization, and practices that don’t comply risk being shut down, especially when an infection control breach occurs.
 Finding a trusted solution is hard.
 Finding one that adheres to all industry guidelines and regulations for transporting and reprocessing instruments is even harder.

 Understanding how peers meet this challenge can be particularly helpful, and modeling a solution after the one used by top dental practices is a smart way to stay on the right side of regulatory bodies.

 How can IMS help?
-Secured cassettes ensure the compliant transportation of soiled instruments and eliminates the need for staff to handle contaminated tools.
+Secured cassettes significantly reduce the need for staff to handle contaminated tools.
 The structured loading process for cassettes reduces the chance of overloading cleaning and sterilization equipment while helping to ensure every instrument will be properly cleaned and sterilized, every time.

 “A cassette on a bracket table that is unwrapped immediately prior to patient care offers comfort, confidence, and an air of professionalism to the dental patient.
 It exhibits that infection control is a high priority for a dental practice in both perception and reality.” — Dr. Marie Fluent, DDS, OSAP Educational Consultant